A 'Hot Zone' In The Brain May Reveal When, And Even What, We Dream

 In a smaller study, the researchers looked at activity in areas of the brain that respond to specific stimuli, like seeing a face, hearing speech or perceiving movement.
 Activity in these areas during dreams offered hints at what the person had been dreaming about.

-For example when someone's dream included a face, there was activity in a part of the brain used to recognize faces.
+For example, when someone's dream included a face, there was activity in a part of the brain used to recognize faces.
 And when a dream involved a sense of movement, there was activity in an area that is involved in the perception of movement.

 There was "a very close correspondence [between] brain areas that are active when we dream about things compared to brain activities that are active when we see or perceive things during wakefulness," Siclari says.

-"We're using our brains the same way when we're dreaming that we use [them] to carry out those same functions when we're awake," says Robert Stickgold, an associate professor of psychiatry at Harvard Medical School who was not involved in the study.
+"We're using our brains the same way when we're dreaming that we use [them] to carry out those same functions when we're awake," says Robert Stickgold, an associate professor of psychiatry at Harvard Medical School, who was not involved in the study.

 But Stickgold isn't convinced that measuring activity in the back of the brain is a sure way to detect dreaming.
-Even people who are woken up every half hour probably don't remember every dream, he says.
+Even people who are awakened every half-hour probably don't remember every dream, he says.

 "What they're really measuring is what's happening before you wake someone up and the person remembers having been dreaming," Stickgold says.
 And it's possible that forgotten dreams have a different electrical signature in the brain.